Squares of Saransk Center: Square of Victory

-In 1972 Square of Victory got its name.
+The Square of Victory got its name in 1972.
 It is located in the city center on the Sovetskaya street, limited by Bolshevistskaya and Tolstoy streets.
 There is a monument which is constructed in honour of the soldiers of the Republic of Mordovia, killed during World War II.
 The Square of Victory is lined with trees from the east and west sides.
 There are buildings of the Executive Committee of the city Council and a department store.